What is trauma?

 Instead, many trauma survivors find themselves frequently triggered into the amber state of alert.
 The body and the brain perceive some kind of threat in the world: perhaps a near-miss on the motorway, an unexpected knock on the door in the middle of the night, the sounds of a disturbance with raised voices, the approach of a mugger or other assailant.
 The amber state can also be triggered by reminders of trauma from the past, or psychological threats, events we perceive to be life-threatening: losing our job, our partner getting sick, social rejection.
 When this happens, our body gears us up automatically to respond to this challenge – it mobilises us to do something to survive, and it engages the fight-or-flight responses of the sympathetic nervous system.
 There is a cascade of neuro-electrical and chemical responses in the body and the brain, and we enter a state of mobilisation – we’re ready for action.

 But what if we can’t handle what comes our way?
 What if the threat is too great?
 What if we can’t escape from the assailant, or we don’t have the resources to survive?
 When we are overwhelmed, our body switches into red alert mode.
 It assumes that this is a critical, life-threatening event.
 And so it switches from the sympathetic nervous system back into the parasympathetic nervous system…which sounds a little confusing!
 After all, this isn’t a time to rest and digest or feed and breed, is it?
 No it’s not, and this paradox is explained by the presence of two distinct pathways in the parasympathetic nervous system.
-The red zone utilises the unmyelinated ventral vagal circuit rather than the myelinated dorsal vagal circuit used by the green zone.
+The red zone utilises the unmyelinated dorsal vagal circuit rather than the myelinated ventral vagal circuit used by the green zone.

 In this red alert state, when the body perceives that it can’t do anything active to survive (fight or flight), the body goes into an immobilised state.
 Again, there is a cascade of chemical and neuro-electrical changes in the body, and we go into ‘freeze’ – complete shutdown.
-The vagus nerve is activated, our heartrate drops, and we enter a state of feigned death.
+The dorsal vagus nerve is activated, our heartrate drops, and we enter a state of feigned death.
 This red alert response is designed to help us survive by fooling a predator into leaving us alone, and it comes with certain physiological benefits such as reduced pain perception and an altered (narrowed) state of consciousness.
 Psychologically it is a state often referred to as ‘dissociation’.
 This red alert state is intended only for very occasional, life-threatening experiences, but it becomes an automatic response in a lot of people who have suffered extensive childhood trauma – especially those who have developed a dissociative disorder.